Persistent Homology Over Directed Acyclic Graphs: Introduction

 \section{Introduction}

-Since its introduction in~\cite{persistence}, the concept of topological persistence has become one of the most utilized tools in computational geometry.
-It has found numerous applications in diverse areas such as surface reconstruction, sensor networks, bioinformatics, and cosmology.
+Since its introduction~\cite{persistence}, the concept of topological persistence has found numerous applications in diverse areas such as surface reconstruction, sensor networks, bioinformatics, and cosmology.
+For completeness, we briefly survey some results from persistent homology with an emphasis on tools and techniques used in this paper, although a full coverage is beyond the scope of this paper.
+See any of the recent books or surveys on topological persistence for full coverage of this broad topic and its applications~\cite{eh-phs-08,eh-cti-10,ghristoverview,z-tc-05,oudot2015persistence}.

+At a high level, the various models of persistence all have a collection of spaces and inclusions of one space into another.
+The aim is to find topological features common to subsets of these spaces.
+In standard persistent homology~\cite{persistence}, the spaces are linearly ordered with one space included in the next.
+In zigzag persistence\cite{zigzag}, the spaces are linearly ordered but the inclusions can occur in either direction.
+Multi-dimensional persistence~\cite{multid-persistence} works in multiple dimensions on a grid with inclusion maps parallel to the coordinate axes.
+In this paper, we present a natural extension of each of these to a directed acyclic graph (or DAG) structure on the spaces and maps, which we call DAG persistence.
+See Figure~\ref{fig:models} for an example of each of thesestructure.